 This might be a question for many of you angularjs developers who have moved to the Angular recently and trying to find your way around the new framework.

 $filter which is equivalent to

 Pipe in Angular.
-There are filters for formatting data in template (eg: date, number, money) and filters for sorting.
+There are filters for formatting data in the template (eg: date, number, money) and filters for sorting.
 All provided by angularjs.

 Moving to Angular we use pipes for similar reasons.
 Formatting date, number and there are pipes provided by framework for many of these use cases but no pipes for sorting(ordering) and filtering.

 If you Google for Angular orderBy pipe you will find many implementations that you can happily copy and use in your project.
-That will show those forgetful developers in Angular team.
+That will show those forgetful developers in the Angular team.